Business Rules and Scenarios¶

 About Business-Rules¶

 To get the most of our recommender system, we strongly advise considering applying some business rules to tailor recommendations to your needs.
+Typically the business rules are configured by your dedicated machine learning engineer at Crossing Minds, but we encourage getting familiar with the logic regardless.

 The API offers different sorts of business rules: